Downy mildew of field peas

 Secondary infection results in the appearance of isolated greenish yellow to brown blotches on the upper surface of leaves (Figure 2), while on the underside of the leaf, masses of mouse-grey coloured spores are produced.

 The fungus usually affects the lowest leaves and then progresses up the plant, sometimes infecting flowers and pods.
 Infected pods are deformed and covered with yellow to brownish areas and superficial blistering (Figure 3).

-Downy mildew, caused by the fungus Peronospora viciae, survives in the soil and on old pea trash; it can also be seed-borne.
+Downy mildew, caused by the fungus Peronospora viciae, survives in the soil and on old pea trash, and can also be seed-borne.
 Infected seed can act as a primary source for systemic infections.
 Systemic infection of plants can lead to the disease developing late in the season, if conditions are favourable.

 Growing a resistant variety is the most effective means of controlling downy mildew in districts prone to this disease.
-However, there are now two strains of the downy mildew fungus.
+However, there are two strains of the downy mildew fungus.
 They are the Parafield strain and the Kaspa strain.
-The Kaspa strain is a new strain, and prior to its emergence there were commercial varieties available with resistance to downy mildew.
+The Kaspa strain was only recently discovered.

 Extended crop rotations and destruction of infected pea trash will minimise the risk of serious disease.
 Extended crop rotations allow spore numbers in the soil to decline before sowing again to field peas.
 A break of at least 3 years between field pea crops is recommended.
 Avoid sowing pea crops adjacent to last season's stubble

-This Information Note was originally written by Trevor Bretag and Helen Richardson, June 2008 and was reviewed by Frank Henry, BioSciences Research - Farm Services Victoria, May 2010 and August 2012.
-Financial support by the GRDC is gratefully acknowledged.
+This Information Note was originally written by Trevor Bretag and Helen Richardson, June 2008 and was reviewed by Frank Henry, BioSciences Research – Farm Services Victoria, May 2010 and August 2012.
+Last reviewed by Helen Richardson June 2016.
+Support by the GRDC is gratefully acknowledged.